- What is Cloud Automation Stack (CAS)?

 - How is user data backed up?

-Through CAS, an IT service provider can configure Snapshots with retention policies in order to accomplish an effective backup solution.
+Through CAS, IT professional can configure Snapshots with retention policies in order to accomplish an effective backup solution.
 Additionally Microsoft Volume shadow copies can be configured for free on Windows instances.

 itopia Partner Portal